-- Host a family brunch (see KFA’s extensive SafeEats™ recipe database).
+- Host a family brunch - find allergy-friendly menu suggestions or search SafeEats™ recipe database.

 - Allow children to choose potted plants and flowers at a local store.
 Then, plant an indoor flower garden in another pot using the selected plants.
-Add moss and Easter decorations and a ribbon.
+Add moss, Easter decorations and a ribbon.
 Use as a centerpiece.

 Dyeing Easter eggs is a family tradition for many.
 However, if your child has an egg allergy, it may be appropriate to use one of the many wonderful alternatives to real eggs.
 As a bonus, these eggs can be saved as treasured family heirlooms.